Harshitapandey29/speech-synthesizer/README.md

 # Features

- -User can input text into a text area.
+ User can input text into a text area.
- -User can click a button to hear the text read aloud.
+ User can click a button to hear the text read aloud.
- -Basic styling for a user-friendly interface.
+ Basic styling for a user-friendly interface.

  # Technologies Used